- What student records are schools permitted to keep?

 - How do I appeal a school district’s decision?

-If you have a different question than listed here, visit our library for guides and factsheets on education law issues.
+If you have a different question than listed here, education resources for guides and factsheets on education law issues.

 What student records are schools permitted to keep?